appbaseio/Docs/content/docs/reactivesearch/searchbase/integrations/react.md

 nestedSidebar: 'searchbase-reactivesearch'
 ---

-[searchbase](https://github.com/appbaseio/searchbase) - A lightweight & platform agnostic search library with some common utilities.
+[searchbase](https://github.com/appbaseio/searchbase) - A lightweight & platform agnostic library to build the search UIs with Elasticsearch.

 ##Initialization
 You can initialize `SearchBase` in the `constructor` or `componentDidMount`